SatorNetwork/sator-solana-contracts/solana-wallet-safety-guide.md

 Probably your hardware producer is not open source and does not revela if it uses N of M signatures or governance process to reproduce your hadware wallet.

+## New Cold Wallet

+If you thin wallet was compromised, create new Cold Wallet.

+Hackers may wait long before use keys.

+Never share screen while operating on private keys visuall.
+If that heppend, create new Cold Wallet.

 ## Contracts